dimi4ik/terraform-module-template/README.md

 ## Introduction

-This is a template for Terraform modules.
+This is a template for Terraform modules Best Pract

 It is part of our [XOAP](https://xoap.io) Automation Forces Open Source community library to give you a quick start into Infrastructure as Code deployments with Terraform.